tonyfieit75/z-redis-operator/README.md

 - Detailed monitoring grafana dashboard

 ## Getting Started

-If you want to deploy redis-operator from scratch to a local Minikube cluster, begin with the [Getting started](https://ohttps://ot-container-kit.github.io/redis-operator/#/quickstart/quickstart) document.
-It will guide your through the setup step-by-step.

 The configuration of Redis setup should be described in [CRD definitions](config/crd/bases).
 All the examples related to redis standalone and cluster setup can be found inside [example](./example) folder.